bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 70°
-- Partly Cloudy
+- Cloudy
-- 87% humidity
+- 91% humidity
-- 4 mph wind
+- 3 mph wind
-- 74% cloud cover
+- 83% cloud cover
 - 34 AQI 🟩
 - 0.25 inches of rain in the past 24 hours